Coherence as a resource for phase estimation: Discussion

 \section{Discussion}

-In this work, we established a direct quantitative connection between the performance of optimal phase estimation protocols and the coherence employed in the form of a resourceful input state.
-This provides valuable insight into phase estimation that is twofold: A lack of coherence poses quantifiable limitations to the accuracy of phase estimation, but every state containing coherence also provides an advantage.
-Coherence is thus a key resource for phase estimation.
-Together with Refs.~\cite{Hillery2016,Matera2016,Biswas2017,Ahnefeld2022,Naseri2022,Zhou2024}, this establishes coherence as a resource in quantum computation.
-Moreover, our work is an example for the relevance of resource theories of supermaps, see also Refs.~\cite{Pollock2018,Liu2019,Gour2020,Gour2021b,Berk2021,Berk2023,Modi2023, Taranto2025}.
+In this work, we established a direct quantitative connection between the optimal performance of phase estimation protocols and the coherence employed in the form of a resourceful input state.
+This provides valuable insight into phase estimation that is twofold: On one hand, lack of coherence poses quantifiable limitations to the accuracy of phase estimation.
+On the other hand, every state containing coherence also provides a quantifiable advantage.
+Thus, coherence is a key resource for phase estimation.
+Together with Refs.~\cite{Hillery2016,Matera2016,Biswas2017,Ahnefeld2022,Naseri2022,Zhou2024}, this establishes a quantitative connection between coherence and advantages in quantum computation.
+Moreover, our work is an example for the application of resource theories of supermaps, see also Refs.~\cite{Pollock2018,Liu2019,Gour2020,Gour2021b,Berk2021,Berk2023, Taranto2025}, to problems of interest.